 - Bake for 12 minutes or just until the bottoms are browning.
 Remove from the oven and allow to cool.

-- Mix together the powdered sugar, vanilla, and as much milk as you need to get the consistency of glaze you prefer.
-Drizzle over the cooled cookies.
+- Whisk together the powdered sugar, vanilla, and as much milk as you need to get the consistency of glaze you prefer.
+For a thicker glaze, use less milk or swap the milk for heavy cream.

 Feenix says